A plan of action: the path to academic success and school sustainability

 Such an approach, and the efforts made to adapt plans to financial circumstances, will soon pay huge dividends as the centre – which includes digital and computer-aided design and manufacturing technology, as well as an arts and crafts area – enables students to express their creativity like never before.

 You might also like...
-Championing PSHE awareness-raising in schools and at home
+Investing in children’s futures

 From an operational and managerial point of view a number of issues will be addressed before the new facilities become fully functional.
 “The key challenge for management now lies with the bursar, estates management and our project oversight committee in working with the contractor to ensure that we deliver the new facilities for the next academic year,” Mark says.
 “There’s a regular user group meeting with the heads of Art and Design Technology so that they understand the progress of the project and plan for the transition from the existing facility to the new centre.”